5 Reasons Why You Should Buy a Stovetop Grill Pan

 The biggest benefit of a stovetop grill pan is getting those coveted grill marks.
 And those things aren’t just for show—those grill marks impart a very distinct smoky, caramelized flavor to food.

 This is called the Maillard reaction, and to get it to kick in, you want a surface hot enough to activate the enzymes that cause it.
 The trick is to preheat the grill pan before adding the meat or vegetables, then let your food rest in one spot as the grill marks form.
-For cooking meat, rotate it 90 degrees halfway through the cooking time on each side so that you heat it evenly and generate cross-hatched grill marks.

 Less Fat